Skip to main content

 Frequently Asked Questions

-This research study, also referred to as a clinical trial, is being sponsored by Dyne Therapeutics, a clinical stage company based in Waltham, Massachusetts.
+This research trial is being sponsored by Dyne Therapeutics, a clinical stage company based in Waltham, Massachusetts.

-2. What is the intent of the DELIVER study?
+2. What is the intent of the DELIVER trial?

-The DELIVER study is testing DYNE-251 in boys and adolescents with Duchenne who have a mutation that is amenable to exon 51 skipping.
-This study has been designed to help answer the following questions:
+The DELIVER clinical trial includes boys and adolescents with Duchenne who have a mutation that is amenable to exon 51 skipping.
+This trial has been designed to help determine whether DYNE-251 is safe, to identify the best dose and dose regimen for DYNE-251 and to assess whether DYNE-251 increases muscle dystrophin production and improves muscle function in affected individuals.

-4. Who is eligible to participate in the DELIVER study?
+3. Who is eligible to participate in the DELIVER trial?

 A participant in the DELIVER study must be: